 8. Urinary peritonitis.

-By the prevalence of the process distinguish:
+According to the prevalence of the process distinguish:

 1. Local peritonitis (occupies 1–2 adjacent anatomical areas)